 Many companies offer programs that help you visit websites anonymously.
 While Flattr will not be able to provide you with a personalised experience if we cannot recognise you, we want you to be aware that these programmes are available.

 Flattr is very concerned about your privacy and we will never provide your e-mail address to a third party without your explicit permission, as detailed in the “Sharing Your Information” section below.
 Flattr may send out e-mails with Flattr-related news, products, offers, surveys or promotions.
 You may also receive notification e-mails from Flattr, which inform you of actions that have been performed on the Flattr Site.
-If you do not want to receive e-mails from us, please visit http://flattr.com/support/contact or follow the instructions contained in the unwanted e-mail message.
+If you do not want to receive e-mails from us you can change this in your settings.
 However, please note that in all cases you will continue to receive all system e-mails (e.g. those regarding forgotten user passwords) and legal notices (e.g. updates to our policies) from us.

 Additionally, while we appreciate your feedback and other suggestions about the Flattr Site and Service, we are not responsible for maintaining the confidentiality of any such feedback that you provide us and you agree that we may use your feedback at our discretion without compensation or liability to you.

 • Cookies are alphanumeric identifiers that we transfer to your computer’s hard drive through your Web browser to enable our systems to recognise your browser and tell us how and when pages in the Flattr Site are visited and by how many people.
 This may enable us to customise the Flattr Site according to your individual interests, speed up your searches and recognise you when you return to the Flattr Site.